See what goes in the bin and get answers to your most frequently asked questions about waste streams on campus.

-UMass has over 243 (and counting!) indoor reusable water bottle stations, has complied with the Town of Amherst plastic bag ban since January 2017 (also known as Article 36: Single Use Plastic Bag Ban Prohibition) and offers outdoor event water stations in an effort to reduce single use plastic bottles.
+UMass has over 243 (and counting!) indoor reusable water bottle stations, has complied with the Town of Amherst plastic bag ban since January 2017 and offers outdoor event water stations in an effort to reduce single use plastic bottles.

 UMass Amherst composts over 1,500 tons of food waste each year making it the largest recycling stream on campus.

 Many organizations and departments on campus are working on ways to reduce their environmental impact at events they host by striving for zero waste.

 The on-campus Green Office Program encourages and facilitates energy and waste reduction practices, and gives students an opportunity to be leaders in campus sustainability.

 The university is working to reduce paper waste and purchase more sustainable products.